-The sale and promotion of OECD publications is one of of the Centres' core activities.
+The sale and promotion of OECD publications is one of the Centres' core activities.
 They initiate marketing activities, arrange for review copies for members of the media and help service clients who subscribe to OECD material.

 Briefings and dissemination of information

 Centre staff are in contact with diverse elements of the communities they serve, and can act as initial contact points for any area of work undertaken by the OECD.
-They can respond to simple requests for data, provide more detailed briefings on the functions and initiatives of the OECD, or arrange contanct with specialists in Paris working in a particular field.
+They can respond to simple requests for data, provide more detailed briefings on the functions and initiatives of the OECD, or arrange contact with specialists in Paris working in a particular field.
 Similarly, the Centres are contact points throughout their entire regions.
 The OECD's Berlin Centre is an interlocutor for those interested in the OECD from countries such as Austria, Switzerland and those in Eastern Europe.
 The Mexico Centre serves as a gateway to all of Latin America.
 The Tokyo Centre represents the OECD throughout Asia.
 The Washington Centre is also a liaison with Canada.